Ready Player One (film): Visual effects

-Part of the film takes place in a virtual space based on the Overlook Hotel in the film The Shining.
-This was mostly a digital recreation using high-quality telecine of the original film, allowing new camera angles and shots that did not appear in the original.
+Part of the film takes place in a virtual space based on the Overlook hotel in Stanley Kubrick's 1980 film The Shining.
+It was mostly a digital recreation using high-quality telecine of the original film, allowing new camera angles and shots that did not appear in the original.
 Some original footage from The Shining was also used, with ILM's modifications.
-Only a few scenes in this sequence involved real actors (such as the appearance of the Grady twins) and required reproduction of The Shining's physical sets.
+Only a few scenes involved real actors (such as the appearance of the Grady twins) and required reproduction of The Shining's physical sets.
 The Shining sequence was post-processed with film grain and other aging effects to make the new footage closely resemble the original.
-During the production of Ready Player One, The VFX team built the sequence the Overlook Hotel in the digital realm.
-Stanley Kubrick's blueprints were used to recreate the hotel in the film.
-ILM also had to produce digital versions of the film's many cultural references, including the DeLorean time machine (from the Back to the Future films); the Iron Giant; Chucky; and King Kong, modeled after the 1933 film version.
+The VFX team built the Overlook Hotel sequence in the digital realm, consulting Kubrick's blueprints.

+ILM also produced digital versions of Ready Player One's many cultural references, including the DeLorean time machine from the Back to the Future films; the Iron Giant; Chucky; and King Kong, modeled after the 1933 film version.
 The Tyrannosaurus rex from Jurassic Park was created from the base model ILM had created.
 Digital Domain facilitated pre-visualization (with The Third Floor), motion capture, and virtual sets, and also created 300 visual effects shots for the primarily live-action portions of the film.
 The virtual sets were powered by game engines and were used congruently with the motion-capture process, with previsualization supervisor Scott Meadows explaining that in real time Spielberg would "put on a headset and scout the sets and make adjustments."

 Music

 On June 9, 2016, John Williams was initially going to compose the film's score.
-However, in July 2017, Williams left the project in favor of scoring Spielberg's The Post, and Alan Silvestri took over scoring duties for the film.
-The official score was released by WaterTower Music as a two-CD set on March 30, 2018, with vinyl and cassette releases projected.
-At Spielberg's request, Silvestri references his own music from Back to the Future within the film's score, as well as quoting music written by other composers including Max Steiner's theme from King Kong, Akira Ifukube’s main theme from Godzilla, and the score by Wendy Carlos and Rachel Elkind from The Shining.
+However, in July 2017, Williams left the project in favor of scoring Spielberg's The Post, and Alan Silvestri took over scoring duties.
+The score was released by WaterTower Music as a two-CD set on March 30, 2018, with vinyl and cassette releases projected.
+At Spielberg's request, Silvestri references his own music from Back to the Future within the film's score, as well as quoting music by other composers, including Max Steiner's theme from King Kong, Akira Ifukube’s main theme from Godzilla, and the score by Wendy Carlos and Rachel Elkind from The Shining.